Liechtensteiner Volksblatt

-The Liechtensteiner Volksblatt was a daily newspaper serving Liechtenstein.
-It was published by the Liechtensteiner Volksblatt AG, and as of 2015, had a circulation of 9,000 copies.
+The Liechtensteiner Volksblatt was a daily newspaper in Liechtenstein.
+It was published by the Liechtensteiner Volksblatt AG and peaked with a circulation of 9,000 copies in 2005.
 The editorial office was located in Schaan.

-In February 2023, Christine Wohlwend, the president of the board of directors, announced that the newspaper would cease publication in March 2023 due to declining subscriptions and rising costs.
+Founded in 1878, the newspaper was considered the party newspaper of the Progressive Citizens' Party (FBP) from 1918 onwards.
+In March 2023, the newspaper ceased publication due to declining subscriptions and rising costs.